The Pretend President: Pence handles tasks declined by Trump in final days

 He will not fulfill all of the ceremonial duties typically associated with the outgoing president, however, such as greeting the incoming president and first lady or riding in a shared limousine to the Capitol with Biden.

-The vice president has tremendous respect for the president and the office of the presidency, and is going to follow all protocol and not overstep his role, a White House official said.
+The vice president has tremendous respect for the president and the office of the presidency, and is going to follow all protocol and not overstep his role, said a White House official, who spoke on the condition of anonymity because they were not authorized to discuss the matter publicly.
 As the vice president, he will take his usual motorcade to the inauguration, this person added.

 Despite the recent public and private tensions between Trump and Pence, the two men visited in person on Thursday and spoke on the phone Friday, the official said.
-White House officials said Pence is not going to attend Trump’s planned farewell ceremony at Andrews Air Force Base Wednesday morning, citing the inauguration festivities a few hours later.
+White House officials said Pence is not going to attend Trump’s planned farewell ceremony at Joint Base Andrews on Wednesday morning, citing the inauguration festivities a few hours later.

-Pence is frequently mentioned in Republican circles as a 2024 hopeful, and his actions in recent days could have an impact on his prospects.
+Pence is frequently mentioned in Republican circles as a 2024 presidential hopeful, and his actions in recent days could have an impact on his prospects.

 Immediately after the attack on the Capitol, Republican pollster Frank Luntz conducted a focus group of 12 Trump voters from 11 different states.
 When asked to name their preferred candidate for president in 2024, not a single one said Pence.

-But in a survey over 800 Trump voters nation wide a few days later — also after the attack on the Capitol and before Trump was impeached for the second time — Luntz asked the respondents to name their first and second choice for president.
+But in a survey of over 800 Trump voters nationwide a few days later — also after the attack on the Capitol and before Trump was impeached for the second time — Luntz asked the respondents whom they would most likely support for president, with Trump omitted as an option.

 Pence was the front-runner by far, with 34 percent saying they preferred him.
-The next closed with Sen. Ted Cruz (R-Tex.), with 14 percent, followed by Trump’s oldest son, Donald Trump Jr., and former South Carolina governor Nikki Haley, both with seven percent.
+The next closest was Sen. Ted Cruz (R-Tex.), with 14 percent, followed by Trump’s oldest son, Donald Trump Jr., and former South Carolina governor Nikki Haley, both with 7 percent.

 Asked to explain Pence’s sudden surge in popularity, Luntz said the vice president had, for the first time in several months, “been allowed to be presidential and he’s lived up to that role.”